virjilakrum/frame_for_farcaster/README.md

 * Token distribution rules and amounts can be adjusted based on your project's specific requirements.
 * For security reasons, never store the `TREASURY_WALLET_PRIVATE_KEY` value in code in a production environment.

-**Support:**

-If you have any questions or issues with this frame, feel free to open an issue on the GitHub repository or contact me at [https://m.youtube.com/watch?v=_fcdEgoy340](https://m.youtube.com/watch?v=_fcdEgoy340).

 **License:**